pwinckles/rocfl/README.md

 IAM user with access to the S3 bucket, and then setup a local `~/.aws/credentials` file or environment variables as [described here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Credential profiles can be specified using the `--profile` option.
 Then, when you invoke `rocfl` you must specify the bucket the repository is in as well as the bucket region.
 For example: